-My friend got utterly pissed (that’s unforeseen too) and long story short, I got reduced to tears in the end.
+My friend got downright pissed (that’s unforeseen too) and long story short, I got reduced to tears in the end.

-I felt like a pathetic sadist five seconds after trying to be funny.
+I felt like a sadistic tyrant five seconds after trying to be funny.

 I picked Mother’s Day to do that.
 Mommy hates me, surprise surprise.

 I look like I’ve had Botox jabs all over my face.
 My head hurts.

 Scowling doesn’t help anything except attracting a million negative vibes.
 I’ll probably summon Hitler’s spirit by tonight.

 I kept losing in the game and it ticked me off so bad, I ripped up the nearest object to bits.
 Turns out it was the newspaper I wanted to cut an article out from for my scrapbook, I realized that later.
 And I’m overly sensitive about my scrapbook *snarls*

 Now, like a very mature person, I’m looking for something to slap all the blame on.
 Maybe it’s the general boredom?

 Maybe it’s the hormones; I might be PMS-ing?